Expert rating: 3.2/5

 So what ends up happening is the consumer has to pay extra for no reason.

 Whey is a good form of protein, but it’s best to get whey protein isolate and whey protein concentrate mixed together.
 This ensures you get slow acting protein for longer term muscle growth, and short term bursts for post workouts.
 It’s also balanced enough to provide a healthy source of amino acids.
+Click here for an easy to rad top 5 lists which goes over the best weight loss shakes of the year.

 According to health websites like Exrx.net, the protein amount you should get daily is: